-(c) If PatientFi determines that a Loan Agreement has been incorrectly, improperly, or fraudulently completed or executed, or that a document to be delivered or action to be taken by the Provider under Agreement or any Loan Agreement was incorrect or incomplete, and PatientFi requests the Provider to take any lawful remedial action with respect thereto (including in appropriate cases obtaining a replacement or corrected Loan Agreement or other document), the Provider shall, within 10 calendar days of PatientFi's notification to the Provider, either comply with such request or refund all the Loan proceeds it received without recourse to PatientFi for an amount equal to the unpaid balance of the Amount Financed times the rate of Fractional Interest.
+(c) If PatientFi determines that a Loan Agreement has been incorrectly, improperly, or fraudulently completed or executed, or that a document to be delivered or action to be taken by the Provider under Agreement or any Loan Agreement was incorrect or incomplete, and PatientFi requests the Provider to take any lawful remedial action with respect thereto (including in appropriate cases obtaining a replacement or corrected Loan Agreement or other document), the Provider shall, within 10 calendar days of PatientFi's notification to the Provider, either comply with such request or refund all the Loan proceeds it received without recourse to PatientFi for an amount equal to the unpaid balance of the Amount Financed.

-(d) Regardless of any contributory action, inaction, negligence or liability by PatientFi and regardless of whether any judgment or other judicial or other determination has been made in connection therewith, the Provider agrees to save, indemnify and hold PatientFi harmless to the full extent of any and all liabilities, settlements, fines, penalties, judgments, awards, fees (including but not limited to attorney's fees), expenses and/or costs which may be incurred or expended by PatientFi in connection with any claim (including any counterclaim or holder in due course allegation), demand, administrative proceeding, arbitral proceeding or lawsuit of any nature whatsoever (“Claim”) which may be directed to or asserted or brought against PatientFi or to which PatientFi may be made a party arising directly or indirectly out of: (i) disclosures made in a Loan Agreement about the date on which a Procedure was actually performed or provided and the accuracy of the Amount Financed shown in the Loan Agreement for a Procedure; and (ii) any alleged or actual fraud or intentional misrepresentations made or allegedly made by any employee or representative of the Provider.
-PatientFi shall be entitled to engage separate counsel of PatientFi's choice, to control and determine without the Provider's consent all aspects of the conduct, defense, and/or settlement of the matter, and to be promptly reimbursed by the Provider within 15 calendar days of demand for all amounts incurred or expended by PatientFi in connection therewith.
+(d) Regardless of any contributory action, inaction, negligence or liability by PatientFi and regardless of whether any judgment or other judicial or other determination has been made in connection therewith, the Provider agrees to save, indemnify and hold PatientFi and its Affiliates harmless to the full extent of any and all liabilities, settlements, fines, penalties, judgments, awards, fees (including but not limited to attorney's fees), expenses and/or costs which may be incurred or expended by PatientFi or its Affiliates in connection with any claim (including any counterclaim or holder in due course allegation), demand, administrative proceeding, arbitral proceeding or lawsuit of any nature whatsoever (“Claim”) which may be directed to or asserted or brought against PatientFi or its Affiliates or to which PatientFi or its Affiliates may be made a party arising directly or indirectly out of: (i) disclosures made in a Loan Agreement about the date on which a Procedure was actually performed or provided and the accuracy of the Amount Financed shown in the Loan Agreement for a Procedure; and (ii) any alleged or actual fraud or intentional misrepresentations made or allegedly made by any employee or representative of the Provider.
+PatientFi and its Affiliates shall be entitled to engage separate counsel of PatientFi's or its Affiliate’s choice, to control and determine without the Provider's or its Affiliate’s consent all aspects of the conduct, defense, and/or settlement of the matter, and to be promptly reimbursed by the Provider within 15 calendar days of demand for all amounts incurred or expended by PatientFi in connection therewith.

-(e) Upon the occurrence of a Claim, PatientFi may, in its sole discretion, require the Provider refund all the Loan proceeds it received relating to such Claim.
-Such refund shall be made within 10 calendar days of PatientFi's notification to the Provider for an amount equal to the unpaid balance of the Amount Financed times the rate of Fractional Interest.
+(e) Upon the occurrence of a Claim, PatientFi and/or its Affiliates may, in their sole discretion, require that the Provider refund all the Loan proceeds it received relating to such Claim.
+Such refund shall be made within 10 calendar days of PatientFi's and/or its Affiliate’s notification to the Provider for an amount equal to the unpaid balance of the Amount Financed.

 9. PURCHASE AND SALE OF PATIENT CONTRACTS